ProGNOMmers/ruby-rails-documentation/README.md

 ### Location

 The documentation is available online [here](http://prognommers.github.io/ruby-rails-documentation/).
-If you want a local copy, just clone the gh-pages branch: `git clone git://github.com/ProGNOMmers/ruby-rails-documentation.git -b gh-pages` (size: ~ 80 MB).
+If you want a local copy, just clone the gh-pages branch (size: ~ 80 MB): `git clone git://github.com/ProGNOMmers/ruby-rails-documentation.git -b gh-pages`

 ### Differences between the official documentations and this one